-Information and assistance is also available at our corporate website, www.bostonwhaler.com.
-On our website you will find information on our entire lineup of Unsinkable Legends, as well as a collection of customer resources including parts diagrams, maintenance tips and frequently asked questions.
-In addition, you can sign up to receive future issues of Boston Whaler's lifestyle magazine, Whaler.
+Standing behind every Whaler® is an extremely qualified network of dealers to provide you with a truly exceptional boating experience.
+Information and assistance is also available at bostonwhaler.com, where you will find customer resources including how-to videos, maintenance tips, and other technical content.
+While there, don't forget to sign up to receive future issues of Boston Whaler's lifestyle magazine, Whaler.

-Since Boston Whaler's inception in 1958, we have been committed to providing customers with the safest, highest quality, most durable boats in the world.
-I am confident that you, as a Whaler owner, will also appreciate the quality and pride that is built into every Boston Whaler boat.
+Since Boston Whaler's inception in 1958, we are committed to providing customers with the safest, highest-quality, most durable boats in the world.
+We are confident that as a Whaler owner you will love the quality and pride that is built into every boat.

-From all of us here at Whaler, thank you for purchasing one of our boats.
-May it bring you many years of boating enjoyment.
+From all of us here at Whaler, thank you for selecting one of our a legendary and innovative boats.
+May that choice bring you a lifetime of boating enjoyment.